 If you are unable to attend your program full-time due to a temporary illness or medical condition you may be authorized for a reduced course load.
 The maximum time allowed for a reduced course load is 12 months.
 You must provide a letter on official letterhead signed by an appropriate medical official to request a Reduced Course Load for medical reasons for the full quarter (or remainder of the quarter from when the student requests a reduced courseload).

 The official letter must:

 - Include the student’s full name

-- Be signed and dated by a licensed Medical Doctor, Doctor of Osteopathy, or a Licensed Clinical Psychologist
+- Be signed and dated by a licensed Medical Doctor, Psychiatrist, Doctor of Osteopathy, Licensed Psychologist or Clinical Psychologist

 - Be on official letterhead and include the doctor’s contact information and the name and address of the medical office, clinic/urgent care, or hospital

 - Recommend the student take a reduced course load (or, if necessary, no course load) due to medical reasons

 - Must specify the start and end date for the recommended reduced course load (dates must cover the entire quarter or remainder of the quarter from when the student is requesting leave)

 Your International Student Advisor may approve an authorized reduced course load if your medical documentation meets the requirements above.
 An authorized reduced course load allows the student to maintain F-1 status during the approved quarter for a reduced course load.
 Authorization for a reduced courseload does not automatically carry over to the next term.
 You may be required to submit new medical documentation to continue your reduced courseload to the next term.
 Be sure to check with your International Student Advisor to make sure you know what is required to maintain your F-1 status.